grommet/grommet/examples/medium-app/README.md

 # Grommet Example App: medium-app

 This app demonstrates a medium-sized application using [Modular Grommet](http://grommet.io/docs/documentation/modular-grommet).
 We demonstrate UI routing and some important patterns like Login, Resource Management (including WebSocket connections), and Search.
+This application **must** have a back-end to perform login operations and manage resources.

 **IMPORTANT**: Make sure to run `npm install` at Grommet root folder.